How To Plan An Event

 In order to succeed, you need to know and understand the basics so you plan your event effectively.
-Event planning is a fun and rewarding career, and becomes so much easier once you take the time to learn and develop your skills in negotiation, communication, budgeting (the most successful event planners do this really well) and project management.
+Event planning is a fun and rewarding career, and is much easier once you learn and develop your skills in negotiation, communication, budgeting (the most successful event planners do this really well) and project management.

-Before you jump ahead and pick an event venue, it’s important to take time to create a plan so you know how to plan an event properly.
+Before you jump ahead and pick an event venue, it’s important to take time to create a plan so you plan an event properly.